thriver652/nextjs-test/README.md

    This will start the development server, and you can access the application at [http://localhost:3000](http://localhost:3000).

-4. Open your web browser and navigate to the provided URL to interact with the dashboard.
+4. Open your web browser and navigate to the provided URL to interact with the dashboard and as provided above you can navigate to

-## Additional Notes:

-- **Styling:** The styling of the application is implemented using styled-components, ensuring a consistent and visually appealing design.

-- **TypeScript:** TypeScript is utilized for type safety, providing a more robust development experience and reducing potential runtime errors.

-- **Data Fetching:** The application uses `getStaticProps` or `getServerSideProps` for efficient data fetching, enhancing performance and providing a better user experience.

-- **Error Handling:** Proper error handling is implemented, ensuring that the application gracefully handles invalid user IDs or missing data.

-- **Responsiveness:** The layout is designed to be responsive, providing a seamless user experience across different devices and screen sizes.

-Thank you for reviewing my submission.
-If you have any questions or feedback, feel free to reach out.
+   - `/SubscriptionUpgrades`
+   - `/UserLoginActivity`
+   - `/UserSignUp`

 Best regards,
-[Your Name]
+Sai Praneeth
 ```

-This addition to the README.md provides instructions on running the application locally, highlights key aspects of the project, and invites feedback from the reviewer.
-Ensure to replace `<your_repository_url>` and `[Your Name]` with the actual repository URL and your name, respectively.